 7- Links To The Community and Family

-Maintaining a student’s native language is crucial in areas when multiple languages are commonly spoken.
+Maintaining a student’s native language is crucial in areas where multiple languages are commonly spoken.

 The advantage of ESL is that whilst adolescents and adults acquire English, they may interact with colleagues and relatives who understand the language natively and extend out to others who solely understand English.
 These ELLs are able to connect their households to the outside world.